amazingshellyyy/covid19-api/readme.md

 }
 ```
 ### Notes
+- US state wide data is missing on Mar 26th.
+Be awared that there might be a gap.
-- Yuba and Sutter reported their cases together at one resource before March 25 so part of the data look like this:
+- In California county data, Yuba and Sutter reported their cases together at one resource before March 25 so part of the data look like this:
 ```
       ...
       {